Relational Semantic Reasoning on 3D Scene Graphs for Open World Interactive Object Search: Experimental Evaluation

 \subsection{Limitations of Embedding Similarity}

-Embeddings are widely used to compute similarity between a query and observations (e.g., a language query and RGB images), which are then used to guide downstream tasks such as object search.
+Embeddings are widely used to compute similarity between a query and observations (e.g., a language query and RGB images), and the resulting similarity scores are then used to guide downstream tasks such as object search.
 While effective in measuring visual or conceptual similarity, they fall short in encoding relational semantic information critical for reasoning and decision-making.
 To illustrate these limitations, we analyze the similarity distributions of different relational semantics using pretrained text-only embedders including SBert~\cite{reimers2019sentence} and OpenAI vector embeddings as well as a vision–language embedder CLIP~\cite{radford2021learning}, and compare them with our learned scoring functions $f_{\theta_1}^{co\text{-}occur}$ and $f_{\theta_2}^{contain}$.
 We consider three categories: (a) synonyms or functionally equivalent objects, (b) object–object co-occurrence, and (c) room–object containment.
-Each category includes positive pairs (e.g., mug-cup, sofa–television, kitchen-oven) and negative pairs (e.g., chair-table, plate–shampoo, fridge–bedroom) respectively.
-Figure~\ref{fig:limitations} shows the similarity and our learned scores distributions across these categories.
+We use $f_{\theta_1}^{co\text{-}occur}$ for the first two categories, as functionally equivalent items also tend to co-occur.
+For each category, we manually curated 100 positive pairs and 100 negative pairs.
+Tab.~\ref{tab:pos_and_neg_pairs} shows representative examples of the pairs used to compare the resulting similarity scores.
+Fig.~\ref{fig:limitations} shows the similarity and our learned scores distributions across these categories.
 While synonyms (a) are generally well separated, the distributions for co-occurrence (b) and room–object containment (c) show significant overlap between positive and negative pairs.
 This indicates that current embedding similarity-based methods lack the discriminative power to encode relational semantics.
-In contrast, our learned relevance models, which are explicitly trained on co-occurrence and containment relations, produce clearly separated distributions.\looseness=-1
+In contrast, our learned relevance models, which are explicitly trained on co-occurrence and containment relations, produce clearly separated distributions.